Extending and customizing Liferay

 Customizing or extending the out-of-box functionality: Hook plugins

 Hook plugins are how you customize the core functionality of Liferay at many predefined extension points.
 Hook plugins are used to modify portal properties or to perform custom actions on startup, shutdown, login, logout, session creation, and session destruction.
 Using service wrappers, a hook plugin can replace any of the core Liferay services with a custom implementation.
 Hook plugins can also replace the JSP templates used by any of the default portlets.
 Best of all, hooks are hot-deployable plugins just like portlets.

 Advanced customization: Ext plugins

 Ext plugins provide the largest degree of flexibility in modifying the Liferay core, allowing you to replace essentially any class with a custom implementation.
 However, it is highly unlikely that an Ext plugin written for one version of Liferay will continue to work in the next version without modification.
 For this reason, Ext plugins are only recommended for cases in which an advanced customization is truly necessary, and there is no alternative.
 Make sure you are familiar with the Liferay core so your Ext plugin doesn’t negatively effect existing funcitonality.
 Even though Ext plugins are deployed as plugins, the server must be restarted for their customizations to take effect.

 Note: If you have developed for Liferay 5.2 or prior releases, you may be familiar with what was known as the Extension Environment.
 Ext plugins were introduced in Liferay 6.0 to replace the extension environment in order to simplify development.
-For instructions on converting an existing Extension Environment into a plugin, see the section on migrating old extension environments in Advanced Customization with Ext Plugins.
+For instructions on converting an existing Extension Environment into a plugin, see the section on migrating old extension environments in Chapter 8.